 Heavy slot

-While Kinetic and Energy weapons both include Primary and Special ammo weapons, Power weapons only include guns that use Heavy ammo, aka, the purple ammo boxes.
+While Kinetic and Energy weapons include Primary and Special ammo weapons, Power weapons only include guns that use Heavy ammo, aka, the purple ammo boxes.
+Just like Energy weapons, Heavy weapons also deal element damage, either Stasis, Strand, Solar, Arc, or Void damage, and are perfectly suited to deal with shielded enemies.

-Needless to say, Heavy weapons are the most powerful in the game but their ammo is the most difficult to find.
+Needless to say, Heavy weapons are the most powerful in the game, but their ammo is the most difficult to find.

 0 Comments